Pray.com

 Pray.com is a Christian social networking service and mobile application designed to facilitate religious communities.
 Launched in 2016, it was founded by Steve Gatena, Michael Lynn, Ryan Beck and Matthew Potter.
 The platform offers features for social networking, daily prayers, sermons, biblical content, and podcasts.

 The COVID-19 pandemic significantly increased Pray.com's user base, with downloads surging by 955%.
 During this period, the platform collaborated with churches to support virtual ministry services as in-person gatherings were restricted.
 The Federal Election Commission issued an opinion in 2021 that allows the platform to feature members of the United States Congress.
+In 2020, the company suffered a major security incident exposing sensitive data of millions of users.

 Pray.com serves as a specialized social media platform for religious groups.
 Congregations can establish their own groups where members and leaders can participate in discussions, livestream services, and manage donations.
 Additionally, users can join "prayer communities" to post and respond to prayer requests.
 For those who subscribe to premium services, the platform provides access to biblically-inspired meditations and bedtime stories, and Bible stories for children.
-Pray.com also produces Radio drama-style productions with notable actors such as Kristen Bell and Blair Underwood narrating biblical stories.
+Pray.com also produces Radio drama-style productions with actors such as Kristen Bell and Blair Underwood narrating biblical stories.

 History

 Funding and development

-Pray.com has secured significant funding to support its development and growth.
-In 2017, the platform raised $2 million in seed funding from Science Inc., Greylock Partners, and Spark Capital.
-This was followed by a Series A funding round in March 2018, in which the company secured an additional $14 million from TPG Growth, Science Inc., and Greylock Partners.
+In 2017, the platform raised in seed funding from Science Inc., Greylock Partners, and Spark Capital.
+This was followed by a Series A funding round in March 2018, in which the company secured an additional from TPG Growth, Science Inc., and Greylock Partners.
 Founder Steve Gatena has highlighted difficulties in securing funding, noting some venture capitalists' negative attitudes towards faith-based technology.

-Clinical studies

-There have been clinical studies on Pray.com.
-In one study, the app was found to be acceptable and easy to use among racial and ethnic minority groups, with participants reporting improved mental health and well-being.
-Greater app use was associated with better outcomes, though low and variable usage suggests the need for further research to fully understand its impact.

-Another study examined Pray.com's impact on mental health by assigning 192 participants to use the app freely, use its meditative prayer function, or not use it at all.
-Over two months, participants reported overall improvements in mental health and well-being.
-Although no significant differences were found between groups, greater app usage correlated with better mental health outcomes.
-This suggests that religiously based mobile apps may help improve mental health and well-being.
-Another study of pray.com had similar findings.